 - Bitshark: Bitbucket client.

-- Blood Pressure: very big app to register blood pressure with lots of options.
+- Blood Pressure: a very big app to register blood pressure with lots of options.

 - CamScanner: “scan” documents using the phone camera.